Anton Dohrn: Family history

 The Dohrn family.
 Anton, Maria and their four sons Boguslaw, Wolfgang, Harald and Reinhard.

-Dohrn was born in Stettin (Szczecin), Prussian Province of Pomerania, into a wealthy middle-class family.
+Dohrn was born in Stettin (Szczecin), in the Province of Pomerania of the Kingdom of Prussia, into a wealthy middle-class family.
 His grandfather, Heinrich Dohrn, had been a wine and spice merchant, and had made the family fortune by trading in sugar and a director of the sugar refinery Pommersche Provinzial Zuckersiederei.
 This wealth and advice from Alexander von Humboldt, allowed Anton's father, Carl August (1806–1892), to devote himself to his various hobbies; travelling, folk music and insects.
 Anton, the youngest son, read zoology and medicine at various German universities (Königsberg, Bonn, Jena and Berlin).
 The attitudes of his father, a liberal one with interest in people, literature, music (Felix Mendelssohn was his godfather) and science was to have a key role in Dohrn's own work as a promoter of scientific collaboration.
 His brother Heinrich Wolfgang Ludwig Dohrn was also a zoologist.